Crown courts ‘struggling’ to find enough judges and lawyers to deal with backlog

 But he added: “We’re struggling to deploy judges, and the legal profession is struggling to deploy lawyers.
 So those are really big capacity issues, which we’re still grappling with.

-“Inevitably, all of our jurisdictions have been put under great pressure as a result of the Covid events”, he said, adding that the judiciary is working “really hard” to improve the number of cases being dealt with, particularly by “squeezing out guilty pleas earlier because that’s much better for everybody”.
+Lord Burnett said the judiciary was working “really hard” to improve the number of cases being dealt with, particularly by “squeezing out guilty pleas earlier because that’s much better for everybody”.

-He said he was keen that “money should continue to be found” to keep as many of the temporary Nightingale courts open as possible.
+He said he was keen that “money should continue to be found” to keep as many of the temporary Nightingale courts open as possible and that more retired judges were being encouraged to continue sitting in crown courts.

-On Tuesday Charlie Taylor, chief inspector of prisons, Justin Russell, chief inspector of probation, Andy Cooke, chief inspector of constabulary, and Andrew Cayley, chief inspector of the Crown Prosecution Service (CPS), spelt out how the coronavirus pandemic has affected the work of police, prosecutors, prisons, probation and youth offending teams.
+The retirement age for judges has just risen to 70 so “one might expect a few judges to soldier on full time beyond 70 who might otherwise not have done”, he added.

+Magistrates’ courts are short “between 60 and 80 district judges” across the country because there have not been “sufficient candidates” to fill positions, Lord Burnett said.

 Register for free to continue reading